 Idaho State Historical Society opens 2017 Esto Perpetua Nominations

 Please click here for 2017 nomination form and instructions.

 The Esto Perpetua Award takes its name from the state’s motto, “let it be perpetual” and for the past sixteen years, the Idaho State Historical Society has recognized people and organizations who have preserved and promoted Idaho’s history through professional accomplishments, public service or volunteerism, and philanthropy.

 Since the award was created in 1999, the ISHS has recognized the inspiring local preservation efforts of more than 100 individuals and organizations from throughout the state of Idaho.

-Nominations will be juried and awards presented at the annual Idaho State Historical Society Esto Perpetua Awards Program, Tuesday, June 21st, 2016, 5:30 pm at the Old Idaho Penitentiary, Boise, Idaho.
+Awards were presented at the annual Idaho State Historical Society Esto Perpetua Awards Program, Tuesday, June 21st, 2016, 5:30 pm at the Old Idaho Penitentiary, Boise, Idaho.

 Photos from left to right: 2016 Esto Ceremony - Board of Trustee, Jim Johnston & The Malad Welsh Festival, Joan Hawkins, Susan Wittman and Board of Trustee, Hope Benedict & Jim Hardee